 There are also other related programs that have somewhat less restrictive eligibility requirements.

-Medigap is supplemental insurance specifically designed to cover some of the gaps in Medicare coverage.
-Although the name might lead you to believe otherwise, Medigap is provided by private health insurance companies, not the government.
-However, Medigap is strictly regulated by the federal government.
+Medigap is supplemental insurance specifically designed to cover some of the gaps in Original Medicare coverage.
+Medigap is provided by private health insurance companies, but is strictly regulated by the federal government.

-Medicaid provides medical assistance to aged, disabled, or blind individuals, or to needy, dependent children who could not otherwise afford the necessary medical care.
-Medicaid pays for a number of medical costs, including hospital bills, physician services, home health care, and long-term nursing home care.
+Medicaid is a joint federal and state program that helps cover medical costs for some individuals with limited income and resources.
+Medicaid also offers benefits not normally covered by Medicare, like nursing home care and personal care services.
 Each state administers its own Medicaid programs based on broad federal guidelines and regulations.
 Within these guidelines, each state performs the following: (1) determines its own eligibility requirements; (2) prescribes the amount, duration, and types of services; (3) chooses the rate of reimbursement for services; and (4) oversees its own program.